netkuup/NKLibsJS/src/storage/storage.md

 ----------------------------------------------------------------------------
 This function will save 'NKStorage.p' to localStorage and 'NKStorage.np' to sessionStorage **WHEN THE USER LEAVES** the current page, tab, etc.

-    NKStorage.save(); //It can be called multiple times and only runs once.
+    NKStorage.save(); //It can be called multiple times and only runs once when user leaves current page.

 If you want to force save the data **WHEN THE FUNCTION IS CALLED** use: